 There are many sources for injuries nurses are exposed to:

-Sharp objects: One third of the injuries that occur in the hospital setting is related to sharp objects such as needles and blades.
-Nurses more often get injured than any other health workers by needles, so they must always be cautious whenever handling one.
+Sharp objects: One-third of the injuries that occur in the hospital setting are related to sharp objects such as needles and blades.
+Nurses more often get injured than any other health worker by needles, so they must always be cautious whenever handling one.

 Nurses shall be knowledgeable of the correct and safe procedures for the management of sharps.

 Sharp injury is defined as an injury wherein a needle or other sharp object contaminated with blood, or other body fluid penetrates the skin.

 Pathogens: Along with the risk of injury from needles comes the risk of blood-borne pathogens.
 Needles can become the means for transmission of several conditions such as HIV, Hepatitis B, and Hepatitis C. Whenever nurses get involved in a puncture incident, and must report the incident immediately.
 It is also important to identify which patient was exposed to the same needle to identify whether it could be a source of any blood-borne infections.